polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/runtime-apis.md

             `true` ++"bool"++ - returns true if the delegated funds of the pool member need migration

-    ??? function "`member_total_balance()` - returns the total contribution of a pool member including any balance that is unbonding"
+    ??? function "`member_total_balance()` - returns the total contribution of a pool member, including any balance that is unbonding"

         === "Parameters"